minnocent12/cs_chabot/README.md

 Click on the chat icon at the bottom-right corner of the webpage to initiate a conversation with the bot.
 You can ask predefined questions using buttons like "What programs are offered by the Computer Science Department?
-" or "What should I do if a class is full?."
+" or "What should I do if a class is full?"

 For open-ended questions, simply type your question, and the chatbot will either match it to an intent or generate a response similarity matching.

 Technologies Used

 Flask: Web framework for the backend server.
 JavaScript (chat.js): Manages the frontend chatbot interaction.
 CSS (style.css): Styling for the chatbot widget.